-Students requesting disability accommodations from the college must contact the Assistant Director of Student Success Counseling.
-Students must submit current documentation of their disability to the coordinator to determine eligibility before the implementation of services.
+Students requesting disability accommodation from the college must contact the Assistant Director of Student Success.
+Students must submit the Student Request for Accommodation Form (each semester) and documentation about their disability to determine eligibility before the implementation of the services.
 Students requesting accommodations from the college must have a disability as defined by the Americans with Disabilities Act and Section 504 of the Rehabilitation Act.
-Self-identification and providing documentation can be initiated at any time; however, the student must allow reasonable time for processing to provide accommodations.
+Self-identification and providing documentation can be initiated at any time; however, the student must allow reasonable time for processing to provide accommodation.

-Communication with the Disability Services Coordinator.
+Communication with the Accessibility Services.